scala-steward/oath/jwt/README.md

 ```

 Claims is more than Registered Claims though.
 Therefore, if the business requirements requires extra claims to be able
-to authenticate & authorize the client,
+to authenticate & authorize the clients,
 the library provides an ADT to describe each use case and the location for additional claims.

 ```scala